Does your homeowners or condominium association have a website? If you live in Florida, and the answer is no, it’s time to get one.

 Requirements

-The new Florida law states that associations with 150 or more units must have the following:
+Associations with 25 or more units must have the following:

 The bill does note that if the association fails to post information on their website required by the bill, that is not a justified reason to invalidate any action or decision of the association’s board or committees.